Tom Harris is injured in a high school football game and ends up in the hospital.

 “Man, you are so lucky.
 I wish….”
 Tom didn’t complete what he started to say, but Tanner guessed that what Tom wished for would be to have a real mom.

 “Okay, my mom will meet us when we get to emergency.
 If she has to, she’ll take care of getting me into the emergency room with you.
-That way they won’t give us a bunch of shit about only adults or relatives being with patients.”
+That way they won’t give us a bunch of shit about only adults or relatives being with patients in the ER.”

 They heard a car honking, and Tanner opened the front door and waved to the taxi driver.
 He grabbed his backpack and keyed in the code to turn on the alarm.
 “Let’s do it.”
 Tanner held the front door open for Tom, and after he stepped out onto the porch he closed and locked the door.
 Tanner helped Tom walk to the street and get into the cab.